Licister/Run_analysis/CodeBook.md

 * 60: **"fbodyaccjerk.std.y"**
 * 61: **"fbodyaccjerk.std.z"**

 **"bodygyro":** readings from the gyroscope.
+The variables are the average of the means/standard deviations of the time/frequency of the readings from the gyroscope for the X/Y/Z axis for a particular activity and subject.
 The variable name can assume the following combinations:
 * 12: **"tbodygyro.mean.x"**
 * 13: **"tbodygyro.mean.y"**
 * 14: **"tbodygyro.mean.z"**